your private retreat in the redwoods

 - Trading Post Cafe providing GREAT early morning coffee and tea, light meal and snack service, hot and cold beverages and supplies.

-- 29 Adirondacks (Open Air Cabins), clustered through the redwoods in nine camps.
-Total of 232 beds, with a high quality mattress.
+- 12 Adirondacks (Open Air Cabins), clustered through the redwoods in three camps.
+Total of 48 beds, with a high quality mattress.
+Each has one queen and three twins.

-- 42 Teepee tents providing additional lodging capacity
+- 42 Teepee tents providing additional lodging capacity.
+24 have queen beds.

 - Numerous event venues in a variety of pristine settings from Redwood Groves and Riverfront Meadows to Oak studded grasslands.